ulgens/birthday20/content/timeline/2017-12-02-django-2-released.md

 ---

-Django version 2.0 is released, highlights include: new default URL patterns, mobile-friendly admin, Window expressions for the ORM.
+Django version 2.0 is released, highlights include: New default URL patterns, mobile-friendly admin, Window expressions for the ORM.